MHaurel/nn-concept-interpreter/README.md

   * First hands on with a notebook (see boost.ipynb)
   * Then deploy it on the app
     * Only putting a boost button for misclassified samples
+* Deploy loading pop-up

 * Solve terminal error when loading a sample (not urgent)
-* Deploy loading pop-up
 * May create a directory *visualizer_data* to store heatmaps, activations and pvalues
 * Add similaritites in dheatmaps
-* Fix width of layer labels inside list

 ### HEATMAPS SAMPLE